vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `SequenceProgram` records decoded source commands, program profile/configuration, and playback defaults.
 It is the stable parsed form of a sequence.

-Each compiler-cursor command stores its opcode, named source operands, source provenance, decode flow, positional executable arguments, and executor slot.
+Each compiler-cursor command stores its opcode, named source operands, source provenance, decode flow, and ordered executable actions.
+Every action has an automatically assigned executor slot and positional arguments.
 The `AddressIndex` lets the VM resolve runtime control flow by source addresses instead of assuming vector order is execution order.
 Complete compiled commands have no byte-pool entry; byte pools exist for old cursor commands and partial malformed-command diagnostics.

 ### 21.12 `CompilerCursor`, `RecordReader`, and old `VmCommandCursor`

 `RecordReader` is the small imperative checked reader for one source record.
-It owns sequential cursor bounds, exact field ranges, captured field metadata, and truncation diagnostics without introducing a schema language. `CompilerCursor` adds command presentation, source operands, discovery flow, executable arguments, and generated typed executor selection. `CommandSourceMap` performs automatic projection.
+It owns sequential cursor bounds, exact field ranges, captured field metadata, and truncation diagnostics without introducing a schema language. `CompilerCursor` adds command presentation, source operands, discovery flow, ordered executable actions, and generated typed executor selection. `CommandSourceMap` performs automatic projection.

 `VmCommandCursor` remains a two-phase surface only because unmigrated value formats currently use it.
 New code must not use it.
 It may be deleted whenever preserving it would complicate the compiler-cursor design; its implementation remains recoverable from Git history.

 ### 21.13 `SequenceDialect`

 A source-free dialect connects a `SequenceProgram` to executable driver behavior.
-It packages program/track state factories, a byte-free command executor, timebase, and default behavior. `CompiledCommandDialect` is the compiler-cursor adapter: it is the only layer that sees `std::any`, creates the concrete `Playback`, and dispatches the generated executor slot.
+It packages program/track state factories, a byte-free command executor, timebase, and default behavior. `CompiledCommandDialect` is the compiler-cursor adapter: it is the only layer that sees `std::any`, creates the concrete `Playback`, dispatches every action in order, and combines their `Effects` for the VM.

 The implementation uses `std::any` only to erase the concrete program and track runtime-state types.
 Program-specific version data is not stored in dialect context; it lives on the immutable program.
 Old dialect context remains until those formats migrate.